Talked

 Due to the current COVID-19 situation Medicare now covers telehealth sessions providing that you have a Mental Health Care Plan and your chosen psychologist is Medicare registered.
 Find counsellors who are Medicare providers.

 The GP will then provide you with your MHCP (either paper copy or via email), which you (or your GP) can pass on to your therapist.
+If you do not have a regular GP, you can book in a session with our bulk billed GP for your Mental Health Plan.

 How do I claim the cost back on Medicare?